mfornos/awesome-microservices/README.md

 ### Tutorials

 - [Developing a RESTful Microservice in Python](http://www.skybert.net/python/developing-a-restful-micro-service-in-python/) - A story of how an aging Java project was replaced with a microservice built with Python and Flask.
+- [Developing and Testing Microservices With Docker](http://mherman.org/blog/2017/04/18/developing-and-testing-microservices-with-docker) - An example of the processes involved in creating a simple Docker-packaged Node microservice.
 - [Developing Microservices in Light Java](https://networknt.github.io/light-java/tutorials/microservices/) - A step by step guide to build microservices with security, logging, metrics etc. and deployed with docker.
 - [Game On!](https://game-on.org/) - Microservices architecture explained in the context of an old-school text-based adventure game.
 - [Microservices without the Servers](https://aws.amazon.com/blogs/compute/microservices-without-the-servers/) - Step by step demo-driven talk about serverless architecture.